infobloxopen/themis/README.md

     - both floats, in which case, the comparison will be performed using floating point arithmetic.
     - a float and an integer, in which case, the integer is promoted to float before floating point arithmetic is applied.
 - **contains**:
     - string contains substring - expects two string arguments first is a string to search in and second is a substring to search for;
-  - network constains address;
+    - network contains address;
+    - list of strings contains string;
     - set of strings contains string;
     - set of networks contains address;
-  - set of domains contains doman;
+    - set of domains contains domain;
 - **not** - boolean not (expects boolean as its single argument);
 - **and**, **or** - boolean and and or (expect booleans as its arguments (requires at least one).

 In any expression attribute can be referred with **attr** keyword and immediate value with **val** keyword (see below).
 There is special **selector** expression which is described below.

 ### Immediate Value
-Immediate value can be refered with **val** keyword and has fields:
+Immediate value can be referred with **val** keyword and has fields:
 - **type** - value type (any of available types);
 - **content** - value data.
 For **obligations** only data itself requires as type can be derived from attribute definition.